pabtab/ionic3/README.md

-# ionic3-udemy-course
+# ionic3

-Code practice from Udemy course, each module are divide in independent folders
+Code practice, each module are divide in independent folders